Welcome to Brian's Bits, where Brian gets to share at length about various topics stirring inside of him.

 Olov, Mikael and Roger — each one was gracious and humble as I talked with them, explaining that I had actually purchased that CD in their home country.
 I'm sure I was the only one there that night who could make such a claim!
 The next day, I checked on the Web, and sure enough, at the time of this writing, there are two used copies of Essence on Amazon.com going for just about $100!
 But I'll bet that neither of them have been personally signed by all three band members!
 That ought to put my copy at least in the $200 range!

-Besides picking up a few of their latest CDs, I also bought Joanne the Väsen Tune Book, containing the sheet music for 18 of their songs.
-At this very moment that I am writing, Joanne is in her room practicing these pieces — and very happy doing so!
+Besides picking up a few of their latest CDs, I also bought my daughter the Väsen Tune Book, containing the sheet music for 18 of their songs.
+At this very moment that I am writing, she is in her room practicing these pieces — and very happy doing so!
 While in Switzerland, she learned some Swiss folk music on her violin.
 Now she is excited to add some Swedish tunes to her répertoire.